Campus Improvement Plan

 Strategy 3: The SBAI counselor will work with individual 9th and 11th graders to ensure they are on track to having a schedule which meets their academic needs and long-term goals.

-Strategy's Expected Result/Impact: Students will have a clear pathway to graduation, and are prepared to apply to college.
+Strategy's Expected Result/Impact: Students will have a strong transcript to submit with college applications.

 Performance Objective 4 - STUDENT ATTENDANCE